olympus-robotics/hephaestus/README.md

 ## Notes

-Initially this repo was supporting C++23, but to maximise compatibilty we reverted back to C++20.
+Initially this repo was supporting C++23, but to maximize compatibilty we reverted back to C++20.

 When switching again back to C++23 it will be possible to remove `fmt` and `ranges-v3`.
 The transition will be easy, just rename `fmt::` -> `std::` and remove `fmt::formatter`.